-Whistlefritz “On Va Jouer” DVD is a successful way to learn French for preschoolers.
+Whistlefritz “On Va Jouer” DVD is a successful way to conduct French language lessons for preschoolers.
 It is entirely in French, "Oh mon dieu!”

 French for Kids

-I was wise enough to put on the French subtitles.
+After playing around with the DVD, I bit the bullet and had enough.
+I decided to put on the French subtitles.
 Being set in my ways it helped.
 I am curious, though, it appears to be easier for kids.
 The ones who watched it were engaged.
 “Hélas!”

 Do you think preschoolers can learn a foreign language with ease?